 Unfortunately, if your problem is a tile failure (you’ve ruled out plumbing), there are only band-aid fixes.
 The only permanent solution is to remove the failed shower, whether in part or entirely, and replace.

 Unfortunately this won’t work.
 Sealer is meant to be a defense against stains.
-It doesn’t prevent water from moving through.
-Caulk may help against water getting into the corners, but remember: grout isn’t waterproof.
-The water will eventually find its way down through the grout anyway.
+It temporarily causes water to bead, but it doesn’t prevent water from moving through it.
+Caulk may help against water getting into the corners, but remember: grout and most tiles aren’t waterproof.
+The water will eventually find its way down through the assembly anyway.

 Epoxy grout will let less water through than standard cement grout, but it still will let some water through.
 Even 0.1% of the water you use in a shower adds up to gallons into your floors and walls over time.
 It’s better to fix it correctly.